 Arteries are the blood vessels that deliver oxygen-rich blood from your heart to the rest of your body.
 If you have known disease in other arteries, such as the leg arteries or the large blood vessels to the brain (carotid arteries), you are more likely to also have coronary artery disease.
 A cardiologist can discuss whether other testing is warranted as well as treatment options.

 Exercise has a number of health benefits, and plays a key role in the prevention and treatment of heart disease.
 However, certain heart conditions can make exercise unsafe.
 If you’re considering a new workout regime after being inactive, or have a number of the risk factors for heart disease as listed above, you should consult your physician first.
 One marathon runner credits this step with saving his life.

 If you have any of these symptoms or risk factors, it could be time to see a cardiologist.
-As part of Northwestern Memorial Hospital, which is ranked No. 7 in the nation in Cardiology and Heart Surgery by U.S. News & World Report Best Hospitals Honor Roll 2017-2018, Bluhm Cardiovascular Institute offers comprehensive cardiovascular clinical programs in Chicago and surrounding communities.
-To schedule an appointment, please call 312.NM.HEART (664.3278).
+Northwestern Medicine Bluhm Cardiovascular Institute offers comprehensive cardiovascular clinical programs in Chicago and the suburbs.